grav3m1nd-byte/grav3m1nd-byte.github.io/HTB-Retired/Forest/forest.md

 ## Exploitation and Gaining Access

 Since Kerberos is available and we saw krbtgt user, let's check if all accounts have Kerberos Pre-Authentication enabled.
+By default, Kerberos Pre-Authentication is enabled, and has to be manually disabled per account (to my understanding).
+A great explanation was done by one of the Hack The Box members (kudos to VbScrub) and is worth watching, [GetNPUsers & Kerberos Pre-Auth Explained](https://www.youtube.com/watch?v=pZSyGRjHNO4&feature=youtu.be).
 Using GetNPUsers.py will help us test this and if one is found, it will let us retrieve their TGT to then crack it. ***Kerberoasting***

 ### GETNPUSERS